 After a group picture, it was sadly time to go…a great time was had by all!

 Can my child just take the field trip?

 This is our strength.
 We have known many of the teachers for a long time.
 They have either been through the Juku system or they are personal friends with a teaching/camp background.

-The main supervisors are the camp director, Paul Tazumi (Mr. T), and Max Tazumi (a teacher with the Toronto School Board).
-The other teachers are either Ontario certified teachers (OCT), or university students in the process of being certified, or university students with camp supervision experience.
+The main supervisors are the camp director, Paul Tazumi (Mr. T, Director of Juku Learning Centres and One Red Apple Learning Organization), and Max Tazumi (a teacher with the Toronto School Board), Daphne Ku (future B.Ed), and Jennifer Chan (future B.Ed).
+The other teachers are either Ontario certified teachers (OCT), university students in the process of being certified, or university students with camp supervision experience.

 Assistant Teachers or markers are university or high school students who have either been through many years at Juku Learning Centres or Camp Juku.

 We only hire individuals who follow Juku’s motto of “professional, yet fun”.